cloudengio/macos/buildtools/README.md

 ```go
 func Rename(oldname, newname string) Step
 ```
-Rename retrurns a Step that renames a file using mv.
+Rename returns a Step that renames a file using mv.

 ```go